redux-saga/redux-saga/docs/api/README.md

 If `select` is called without argument (i.e. `yield select()`) then the effect is resolved with the entire state (the same result of a `getState()` call).

+>It's important to note that when an action is dispatched to the store.
+The middleware first forwards the action to the reducers then notifies the Sagas.
+It means that when you query the Store's State, you get the state **after** the action has been applied

 #### Notes

 Preferably, a Saga should be autonomous and should not depend on the Store's state.
 This makes